skytap/course-manager-examples/cs-templates/ruby-course-manager/README.md

 control.control_data                                               # => returns control metadata as a hash
 control.update_control_data(data)                                  # => updates control data (see below)
-control.refresh_content_pane                                       # => requests any open content panes for the lab to refresh control.refresh_lab                                                # => requests any open learning consoles for the lab to refresh their Skytap environment view control.find_metadata_attr('myMetadataKey')                        # => finds and returns a standard or sensitive metadata attribute with the specified name on the lab / event participant, event, course, user, or feature, in that order control.find_metadata_attr('myMetadataKey', 'metadata')            # => same as above but limited to standard metadata control.find_metadata_attr('myMetadataKey', 'sensitive_metadata')  # => same as above but limited to sensitive metadata
+control.refresh_content_pane                                       # => requests any open content panes for the lab to refresh control.refresh_lab                                                # => requests any open learning consoles for the lab to refresh their Kyndryl Cloud Uplift environment view control.find_metadata_attr('myMetadataKey')                        # => finds and returns a standard or sensitive metadata attribute with the specified name on the lab / event participant, event, course, user, or feature, in that order control.find_metadata_attr('myMetadataKey', 'metadata')            # => same as above but limited to standard metadata control.find_metadata_attr('myMetadataKey', 'sensitive_metadata')  # => same as above but limited to sensitive metadata